 Studies have linked high levels of BPA, for example, with heart problems and a greater risk of hormone-related cancers, among other things.
-Exposure to phthalates has been associated with decreased sperm quality in adult men.
-PCBs are thought to be especially dangerous to the health and development of babies in the womb.
+Exposure to phthalates has been associated with decreased sperm quality.
+PCBs are thought to be especially dangerous to the health and fetal development.

 “There’s also a suggestion that exposure to EDCs can potentially play a role in the development of obesity and type 2 diabetes,” Dr. Avadhanula adds.

 But studying the effects of these chemicals in humans is challenging for scientists.
 Much of experts’ current understanding is based on animal research or studies of trends in large populations.

 “It’s very difficult to measure some of these chemicals in humans, and there aren’t biochemical tests for many of them,” Dr. Avadhanula explains.
 Plus, we’re exposed to many of these chemicals at once, so it’s hard to isolate their effects.
 It’s also likely that those effects develop over long periods of time.

 We need more studies to better understand the risk to humans, she says.

 What you can do

 While scientists work to better understand how EDCs work, Dr. Avadhanula says the best thing concerned consumers can do is make more informed choices.

 Here are some tips for minimizing your exposure: